For British citizens, this article helps explain about:

 This link from the Spanish government shows photos of the documents and can be used to explain to anyone who asks the difference.
-Both old style or new style documents are legally valid.
+Both old-style or new-style documents are legally valid.

 Note: neither of these documents is officially known as a NIE.
 A NIE is just your personal identification number in Spain which appears on the documents.
 Sometimes UK residents in Spain get confused and wrongly call either of these documents their ‘NIE’.
-Having a NIE number does not automatically make you a resident.
-Proof of residency means having one of the above documents.
+Having a NIE number does not automatically make you a legal resident.
+Proof of legal residency means having one of the above documents.

 If you were living in Spain without formal residency paperwork like the above before 1st January 2021, it is still possible to register for residency under the (easier) old EU conditions.
 It is recommended to do it as soon as possible to prove your rights.
 See section 2.2 of this page, below for details.

 2.1 Swapping from the older green documentation to the newer TIE plastic card.

 If you still have the old-style green documentation, you do not have to swap to the new style TIE with photo and there is no deadline to do so.
 However it is strongly advised by the Spanish and British governments to do so as soon as possible as it will make dealing with government departments, travel in and out of Spain and other issues with paperwork much quicker.
 It is an easy process to swap now and details are described below.